wragge/hansard-language/data/words/crisis-hofreps-1970/contexts.md

 * So there we have it- an economy in **crisis**, a **crisis** of this Government's making.

+* With reference to the interim report from the Joint Committee on Foreign Affairs and Defence on its inquiry into the Lebanon **Crisis**, and the quoted figure of 1835
+-From the tone of the question of the  Deputy  Leader of the Opposition I take it that he is not in favour of the Government's proposition that we are putting to the States for them to bring forward proposals whereby the Commonwealth might assist in underwriting loan moneys for the development of further electric power generation based on coal.

 * I cannot think of any greater national project that would be of more benefit during this energy **crisis** period than the development of electricity, both as an alternative to oil power and also to give greater opportunity to Austraiian industry to capitalise on this cheaper form of energy.

 * On any analysis the Australian economy is in a state of **crisis**.